andreasvirkus/cottage/src/thoughts/appending-lines-to-xml.md

 ---
-pageTitle: Appending lines to XML
+title: Appending lines to XML
-layout: Post
+layout: post.njk
 description: Showing how to easily append lines at the end of an XML file (like your sitemap).
 postDate: 2017-09-30
 prev: /thoughts/building-dashboards-for-your-site/
+tags: post
 ---

 So I faced an interesting problem the other day, where